Alto, Georgia: Government and infrastructure

 The government for the town of Alto is housed in a structure with an unusual history.
 When the new Cornelia Bank was built in nearby Cornelia in the late 1970s, the small building housing the old remote drive-in teller windows was moved to its current location on a lot across Georgia Hwy 441 from the Riegel Textile Mill (now Mt.
 Vernon Mills) in Alto and converted for office use.

 The Georgia Department of Corrections operates the Arrendale State Prison in unincorporated Habersham County, near Alto.

+Education

+The portion in Banks County is in the Banks County School District.
+Students in that portion are zoned to Banks County High School.

+The portion in Habersham County is in the Habersham County School District.